xulihang/BasicCAT-website/_posts/2023-08-27-how-to-learn-japanese-by-reading-manga.md

 tags: imagetrans
 ---

-Comics is an art form combining graphics and text to tell attracting stories.
+Comics is an art form combining graphics and text to tell attractive stories.
 Manga is the most influential type of comics in recent decades.
 Have you thought about learning Japanese by reading Manga?

 It is recommended to start learning by following textbooks.
-After having a grasp of the pronounciation, vocabulary and syntax, we can get on with Manga with the help of tools.
-After all, reading your favourite Manga has more fun than textbooks.
+After having a grasp of pronunciation, vocabulary and syntax, we can get on with Manga with the help of tools.
+After all, reading your favorite Manga is more fun than textbooks.

 ImageTrans is a computer-aided comics translation tool.
 It can extract the text of Manga, analyse the syntax of the sentences and give the machine translation results.
-It also support functions like TTS and term management.
+It also supports functions like TTS and term management.
 We can use it as a language learning tool to learn Japanese.

 In the next part, we are going to illustrate how to use it to learn Japanese by reading a Manga image from Ranma 1/2.